KengoKato02/CPH-Assignment-1/readme.md

 ---

 ## HTML
 **Hidden Message**, **Rubber Duck**.
 Each project demonstrates different UI development concepts, including HTML, CSS, and basic manipulation using JS.
+The application will also prompt you to input your name upon load, dynamically welcome you and put a timestamp on each message that is saved which will be displayed as a title and can be seen as a hover.

 ---